JKTUNING/Flux-Node-Tools/README.md

 # Flux Node Viewer

-Flux Node Viewer is a tool to view your node's benchmarks, view node status, view daemon status and update the node OS.
+Flux Node Viewer is a tool to view your node's benchmarks, view node status, view daemon status, external ports and update the node OS.

+Required packages - checks and installs if missing
+- jq
+- lsof
+- miniupnpc

 ### Run Flux Node Viewer from the terminal you can use this command